 But how do you instruct NGINX where /api points to?
 It is done using the upstreamdirective which has to be configured inside the http {} block usually located inside nginx.conf file.
 A sample configurations looks something like this

-upstream api {
+http { upstream api { server address-of-your-application-backend.com; }

 Once the aforementioned is done all traffic from http://example.com/api will be redirected to the upstream server as specified in the upstream configurations.